-The singer Grimes has made millions recently in an unusual way: by selling art and short videos as NFTs, also known as non-fungible tokens — and, she isn't the only one.
+The singer Grimes made millions last year in an unusual way: by selling art and short videos as NFTs, also known as non-fungible tokens — and, she isn't the only one.
 NFTs represent the rights to a digital work of art or other media — and some people think they'll soon be more commonplace than bitcoin.
-In fact, NFTs are already growing ubiquitous: Infamous influencer Logan Paul has made millions off them; rapper Azealia Banks sold a 25-minute audio sex tape for the equivalent of $18,000; and, Kings of Leon will become the first band to release an album in the form of an NFT.
+In fact, NFTs are already growing ubiquitous: Infamous influencer Logan Paul has made millions off them; rapper Azealia Banks sold a 25-minute audio sex tape for the equivalent of $18,000 ( approx $25,000 AUD); and, Kings of Leon will become the first band to release an album in the form of an NFT.
 In the latter case, with the purchase of the band's NFT, owners can access special perks like tickets to future concerts, exclusive audiovisual art, and more.

 But let’s back up.
 What, exactly, are NFTs, what is the point of buying them, where can they be purchased, and why are we suddenly hearing about them so much?

 As stated above, NFTs are digital tokens representing a work of art or media.
 What they are not is cryptocurrency, because their value is not static or prone to only small fluctuations in value.
 Instead, NFTs' value can go up and down, depending on demand.
 In that way, buying an NFT is like buying an actual work of art: Demand dictates worth, and is subject to the whims of the market, no matter how extreme.
 (In this way, NFTs are also a little like stocks.)